mes-aides/ops/README.md

 ./bootstrap.sh origin/master origin/$BRANCH_NAME
 ```

 `./bootstrap.sh origin/master origin/$BRANCH_NAME` initiates the set-up.
 By default, `origin/master` is used for both repositories (https://github.com/sgmap/mes-aides-ui and https://github.com/sgmap/mes-aides-ops).
 That can be overidden by passing *TREEISH* parameters.
-The first one is `mes-aides-ui` target revision and the second one is `mes-aides-ops` one.
+The first one is the target revision for `mes-aides-ui`and the second one is the target revision for `mes-aides-ops`.

 That is why the suggested set of commands above overrides the default target revision of `mes-aides-ops` to rely on the selected branch.